spryker/spryker-docs/docs/scos/user/features/202304.0/push-notification-feature-overview.md

 ---

 The *Push Notifications* feature lets receive clickable pop-up messages that appear on your users' browsers irrespective of the device they're using or the browser they're on.
-They serve as a quick communication channel enabling companies to convey messages, offers, or other information to their customers.
+Push notifications serve as a quick communication channel enabling companies to convey messages, offers, or other information to their customers.